 Although the accepted species name is currently Haworthiopsis limifolia, many websites still use the name Haworthia limifolia.
 Before, the two-lipped flowers were a distinguishing feature of the Haworthia genus.
 After extensive study, more detailed features of the flowers clearly identified three separate genera (Haworthia, Haworthiopsis, and Tulista).
 This certainly doesn’t mean the species won’t wind up back in the Haworthia genus at some point.
 You just never know… You can use whichever name you choose because both scientific names were validly published.
 It is just that Plants of the World Online by Kew (Royal Botanic Gardens) and whoever is in charge of plant names, says Haworthiopsis limifolia is now the accepted name.

 The plant is approximately 2 3/8” tall x 3” wide and is in a 3 7/8” tall x 4 1/2” diameter pot.
 The pot is fairly large for this size of plant, much larger than if bought from a garden center chain.
-I am not sure how Mr. Yoder buys his succulents, but I am sure this plant was put in this pot at their greenhouse.
+I think Mr. Yoder buys a lot of his succulents in plugs then repots them.
 This plant may grow fairly quickly so this size of pot may be acceptable.
 We shall see.
 Wildwood Greenhouse has some of the best looking plants of the four local greenhouses.

 Origin: Species: South Africa